Trust Center

 Trust model

-Sigill.ai is evidence infrastructure for digital records, and is structured as a hub.
+sigill.ai is evidence infrastructure for digital records, and is structured as a hub.
 For proof of time, we relay requests to independent Timestamp Authorities under RFC 3161 and return their signed tokens — we do not run a TSA ourselves and have no plans to.
-For proof of origin, we produce PAdES seals for PDFs and CAdES detached signatures for non-PDF files, bound to an organisational certificate issued by an external Certificate Authority.
-The cryptographic trust rests on those external authorities, never on Sigill.ai alone.
-Every proof we return can be verified against the upstream authorities without us in the loop.
+For proof of organisational origin, we produce PAdES seals for PDFs and CAdES detached signatures for non-PDF files, bound to an X.509 certificate for an organisation, issued by an external Certificate Authority — either the customer's own certificate (BYOC) or the Sigill Platform Seal certificate for platform-issued artefacts.
+The cryptographic trust rests on those external authorities, never on sigill.ai alone.
+Timestamps are verified against the issuing TSA; electronic seals are verified against the sealing certificate and its issuing CA chain — independently, and without contacting Sigill.

 Data handling